Limnoria/Limnoria-doc/develop/plugin_tutorial.rst

 Keep this in mind as we get to the next item...

 ``__contributors__`` is a dictionary mapping supybot.Author instances to lists of things they contributed.
-If someone adds a command named foo to your plugin, the list for that author should be ``["foo"]``, or perhaps even ``["added foo command"]``.
+For example, if someone adds a command named ``foo`` to your plugin, the list for that author could be ``["added foo command"]``.
 The main author shouldn't be referenced here, as it is assumed that everything that wasn't contributed by someone else was done by the main author.
 For now we have no contributors, so we'll leave it blank.

 Lastly, the ``__url__`` attribute should just reference the download URL for the plugin.
 Since this is just an example, we'll leave this blank.